jsmcnair/blog/content/planning-a-homelab.md

 ## Clusters

-A Kubernetes cluster will run at the infrastructure layer.
-This infrastructure layer will provide storage and virtualisation services that are used by the other clusters.
-Using Kubernetes allows me to easily manage this layer  like I would with any other cluster - using Infrastructure as Code (IaC), more specifically the GitOps pattern.
+The physical hardware will run a Kubernetes cluster, providing storage, network and compute services that are used by the other clusters, as well as some other services that would more typically be managed on an "ops cluster", such as centralised logging and metrics.
+Using Kubernetes allows me to easily manage this infrastucture layer like I would any other cluster -- using Infrastructure as Code (IaC), more specifically the GitOps pattern.

-There needs to be a production cluster that is always running.
-This will be running HomeAssistant and any other  household and personal services I may want to run, such as PiHole.

-Lastly, I need to be able to create any number of experimental clusters for various purposes.
+I need to be able to create virtual clusters for various purposes.
 These can be ephemeral in nature, but crucially they need to not impact the production cluster.
-I plan to use QoS to ensure that the production cluster is guaranteed resource and the experimental clusters are the first to be evicted.

 Having the ability to create multiple clusters allows me to:
 * optimise the use of available hardware,
 * create development versions of the production cluster to test changes before deploying them,
-* experiment with clusters in a way that might impact services running on them, without affecting the dependency services and infrastructure.
+* experiment with clusters in a way that might impact services running on them, without affecting the core services and infrastructure.

 ## Networking